olohmann/azure-hands-on-labs/labs/08_testing/testing.md

     ![UnitTests](./media/04-unit-tests.png)

 1. As expected, the build won't succeed this time as the modified unit test fails.
 Review the status in the build summary.

     ![UnitTests](./media/05-unit-tests.png)

-1. Also observe, that no deployment has been performed - which is actually the whole reason behind our automated test and failure detection.
+1. Also observe that no deployment has been performed - which is actually the whole reason behind our automated test and failure detection: If something breaks we do not want it to propagate to the next stage.

     ![UnitTests](./media/06-unit-tests.png)

 1. Now put everything back to normal by modifying the test code again (back to the good state), commit and push.
-Here you'll observe the CD pipeline kicking in again.
+Here you'll observe the CD pipeline kicking in again, because now all tests should be green.

     ![UnitTests](./media/07-unit-tests.png)